nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td>2.&nbsp;keyed recycle</td>
-        <td>In this mode just existing nodes with the same key (ID) are allowed to be reused.
-Re-arrangement / reconcile is a rare implemented but also strong feature which is explicitly covered by the test "order".</td>
+        <td>In this mode just existing nodes sharing the same key (ID) are allowed to be reused.
+Re-arrangement / reconcile is a feature which is explicitly covered by the test "order".</td>
     </tr>
     <tr></tr>
     <tr>